K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-Subscribe to the topic '$hw/events/device/counter/twin/update' on the `Edge node' to see the data being delivered.
+On the `Edge node`, subscribe to the topic '$hw/events/device/counter/twin/update' to check the transmitted data.
 ```
-## To use the mosquitto_sub command, install the following packages
+## To use the mosquitto_sub command, install the following package
 $ sudo apt install mosquitto-clients

 $ mosquitto_sub -h 127.0.0.1 -t '$hw/events/device/counter/twin/update' -p 1883